 In terms of customer's personal data and confidential documents, the Group manages customers data in accordance with the Personal Data (Privacy) Ordinance in Hong Kong and the applicable laws in the place where the business operates, and personal data collected and held are properly protected by us.
-In the meanwhile, we also prohibit our employees from disclosing any confidential or proprietary information to third parties without authorization.
+Meanwhile, we also prohibit our employees from disclosing any confidential or proprietary information to third parties without authorization.
 To prevent leakage of information, the Company's system has installed a protection system, and no employee could access data privately, unless they are authorized to do so.

 All of our employees are required to comply with privacy policies regarding personal information and local regulations to protect customers' information.
-Such policies and requirements are included in the employee handbook and clarified to employees during the on-the-job training.
+Such policies and requirements are included in the employee handbook and shall be clarified to employees during the induction training.

-Where appropriate, relevant confidentiality requirements shall be negotiated and reached an agreement by the Group and suppliers or other business partners when entering into contracts.
+Where appropriate, relevant confidentiality requirements shall be negotiated and an agreement between the Group and suppliers or other business partners shall be reached when entering into contracts.